 At this time of year, summer hasn’t arrived for everybody.
-Whatever season it may be on your side of the globe, we sincerely hope you’ll enjoy some smashing colors around you with our brand new Smashing posters to brighten up your walls!
+Whatever season it may be on your side of the globe, we sincerely hope you’ll enjoy some smashing colors around you with our brand new Smashing posters2 to brighten up your walls!
 The number of poster sets are limited, so grab your copies as soon as you can.
 If you’re away on holiday, you can always keep up to date by browsing3 through4 the5 various6 sections7 on Smashing Magazine, or enjoy the Smashing Daily to start your day.

 Last but not least, we’re giving away two sets of Print Handbook posters11.
 To win a set, let us know why those funky

 #printhandbook posters should be on your wall!
 The winners will be contacted by Friday at the latest, so be sure to keep an eye on your inbox.